TWAH/bsky-whatsmid/README.md

 ## System requirements
 - Node
-- ts-node installed globally: `npm install -g ts-node` (unless you want run it another way, but it's written in ts)
+- ts-node installed globally: `npm install -g ts-node` (I'd actually advise compiling to js and running with pm2 but this works for testing)

 ## Setup
 - Create a .env file in the root of the project.
 Provide the following: